RediSearch/RediSearch/docs/docs/administration/extensions.md

 ## Calling your custom functions

-When performing a query, you can tell RediSearch to use your scorers or expanders by specifying the SCORER or EXPANDER arguments, with the given alias. e.g.:
+When performing a query, you can tell Search and Query to use your scorers or expanders by specifying the SCORER or EXPANDER arguments, with the given alias. e.g.:

 ```